ameyer409/EventTrackerProject/README.md

 This is the REST API implementation for a game tracking application.
 The program tracks information about video games that the user has played, including (but not limited to) the games' names, genres, ESRB ratings and user given scores.

+Now includes a basic front-end application that allows you to view a list of games in a table.
+You can also search for games by a few different fields (genre, keyword, score, rating).
+There is also a field for adding a new game to the database.

+Currently updating is bugged and is in development.

 ## Technologies Used

 - Java Spring Boot
 - Spring REST
 - Bootstrap
 - Java Persistence API (JPA)
+- JavaScript

 ## REST URIs